top of page

 This webpage will grow and change as I do.
 Check back in the future to learn with me.

 Many of us are taught as children that there were people living in "The Americas" before Europeans "discovered" the continent.
 These Indigenous peoples have been referred to as "Indians" and, more presently, as "Native Americans".
 The details of this history are often left out: how land was forcibly taken from them by white colonizers, that they were massacred and stripped of their freedoms, pushed from their territories into areas of land deemed "reservations".
 Treaties were made and broken.
-Native children were stolen and their traditions beaten out of them.
+Children were stolen and their traditions beaten out of them.

 Native peoples and their cultures have survived, though often without proper recognition or governmental support.